networknt/light-doc/content/en/getting-started/light-tram-4j.md

 light-tram-4j is a port from [eventuate-tram-core][] built by Chris Richardson.
 The client API is the same but implemented not in Spring framework but light-4j instead.

-There are three frameworks in light-platform focus on event driven microservices and light-tram-4j is the most fundamental one.
-Tram stands for transactional messaging and it enables an application atomically update state and send a message or a domain event as part of an database transaction.
+There are three frameworks in light-platform focused on event driven microservices and light-tram-4j is the most fundamental one.
+Tram stands for transactional messaging.
+Ir enables an application to automatically update state and send a message or a domain event as part of a database transaction.
 Tram is a framework of ensuring data consistency within a microservices architecture.

 light-tram-4j provides several messaging abstractions: